 I am the one who filed for divorce in my marriage.
 It broke my heart to do that, but even though I missed things about my ex, I refused to stay married to a man who wouldn’t give up his girlfriend.
 Most guys are willing to hang around hoping they can have their cake and eat it, too.
 I allowed that for way too long.
 I just kept thinking he would come to his senses, give her up and come back home.
 He didn’t.

 I ended the marriage.
 More wives than husbands end the marriage.
 This causes a lot of men to take on the role of victim, somehow.
-They often blame us for not giving them another chance, or “being so unforgiving” or not able to move on — all while they continually refuse to change the behavior that caused the breakup in the first place.
+They often blame us for not giving them another chance, or “being so unforgiving” or not able to move on (even though he did) – all while they continually refuse to change the behavior that caused the breakup in the first place.

 It Won’t Be Different Second Time Around